bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

 ---------------------

-On the :guilabel:`Administrators` step you can configure users that have the right to administrate the |ivy-engine|:
+On the :guilabel:`Administrators` step you can configure users that have the right to administer the |ivy-engine|:

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-admins.png

 Defining an email address for the administrators is mandatory.
 Notifications of critical events, such as license violations, are sent to administrator email addresses.

 .. _setup-wizard-webserver:

 Web Server Ports
 ----------------

-On the :guilabel:`Web Server` step you can configure the enabled web protocols of the |ivy-engine|.
-Furthermore, IP port bindings can be customized:
+In the :guilabel:`Web Server` step you enable and configure the web protocols of the |ivy-engine|.
+Furthermore, you can customize the IP port bindings:

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-webserver.png